 I mean, we hadn’t even begun to address all the empty spaces over the windows.

-If you have ever priced out molding, you know how expensive it can be.
+If you are thinking about adding window moldings to your window, you know how expensive they can be.
 Especially 10″ window moldings.

 Really?
 We have four children to put through college one day.